Ready to watch this entire course?

 - Creating a consistent look from site to media player

 - Choosing a color palette for your brand

 - Discovering more tools

-Hi!
-My name is Richard Harrington and welcome to this course on Hypersyndication.
-We're going to explore techniques that are useful for those of you who are creating blogs, social media posts or web video content.
-When it comes to hypersyndication, the whole idea is to work less, to take your content that you create once and distribute it to many.
-This is a very straightforward concept but it involves using several different technologies.
-Throughout the lessons, we're going to explore readily available often free tools.
+- Hi, my name is Rich Harrington, and welcome to this course on hyper syndication.
+We're going to explore techniques that are useful for those of you who are creating blogs, social media posts, or web video content.
+When it comes to hyper syndication, the whole idea is to work less.
+To take your content that you create once, and distribute it to many.
+This is a very straightforward concept, but it involves using several different technologies.
+Throughout the lessons, we're going to explore readily available, often free tools.

-Now, the truth it is, it does take a little bit of work, but the pay-off is huge.
-As economies get tighter and budgets shrink, it becomes important to do more with less.
-Using technology like hypersyndication, you can eliminate things like replication or printing cost, shipping and mailing and instead leverage the power of the internet to reach a much, much broader audience.
-My name is Richard Harrington.
+Now, the truth of it is, is it does take a little bit of work, but the payoff is huge.
+As economies get tighter, and budgets shrink, it becomes important to do more with less.
+Using technology like hyper syndication, you can eliminate things, like replication or printing costs, shipping and mailing.
+And instead, leverage the power of the internet to reach a much, much broader audience.
+My name is Rich Harrington.
 We're going to jump into a whole bunch of techniques today.

-I encourage you to watch the training in order but we've sliced it up into small segments, so you could jump just to the parts that are relevant to you as well.
+I encourage you to watch the training in order, but we've sliced it up into small segments, so you can jump just to the parts that are relevant to you as well.
 Thanks for joining me.